-Kudsi Erguner is a contemporary master of classical Ottoman Sufi music.
-From an early age on his father taught him to play the ney, the reed flute which is ever present in Turkish Sufi Music, as his family belongs to a long line of Sufis.
-It was the time when the young Turkish secular republic wanted to break with its religious past and determined the old traditional Sufi rituals forbidden and disbanded the Mevlevi order, the Sufi order that was founded by the famous 13th century mystic Rumi .
-However, because Kudsi belonged to the Erguner family, he was fortunate enough to meet the last people who held the key to this Sufi tradition when they secretly held their rituals in small places in Istanbul.
+Kudsi Ergüner is a contemporary master of classical Ottoman Sufi music.
+From an early age, his father taught him to play the ney, the reed flute which is ever present in Turkish Sufi music.
+It was the time when the young Turkish secular republic wanted to break with its religious past, deemed the old traditional Sufi rituals forbidden and disbanded the Mevlevi order.
+However, because Kudsi belonged to the Ergüner family, he had the good fortune to be surrounded by the last people who held the key to this Sufi tradition.
+Away from the supervision of the state, they secretly held their rituals in small places in Istanbul.

-These days Sufism and Mevlana Rumi are all around in Turkey, from little dolls in tourist shops to big discussions on talk shows.
-I guess that’s quite different compared to the time in which you grew up in Istanbul.
+These days, Sufism and Mevlana Rumi are all around in Turkey, from little dolls in tourist shops to big discussions on talk shows.
+I guess that’s quite different compared to the time when you grew up in Istanbul.

-Looking back, it was a very interesting period because we formed a bridge between the old traditions and the present day as it is once again tolerated.
-But nowadays Sufism became much exploited politically – not only in Turkey but worldwide.
+Looking back, it was a very interesting period because we formed a bridge between the old traditions and the present day, when different religious organisations are once again allowed.
+But nowadays, Sufism is much exploited politically – not only in Turkey but worldwide.
 In the supposed conflict between the secular West and the Muslim world, Sufism is presented as the ‘modern’, ‘light’ or ‘open’ version of Islam.
-Yet Sufism is pure Islam just like any other form of Islam.
-So you can’t try to solve the problem between the West and Islam – which I actually think is more a problem of modernity, capitalism, and geo-politics than of religion – by acting as if Sufism is less ‘strictly’ religious.
+Yet, Sufism is pure Islam just like any other form of Islam.
+So, you can’t try to solve the problem between the West and Islam – which I actually think is more a problem of modernity, capitalism and geo-politics than of religion – by acting as if Sufism is less ‘strictly’ religious.
 There is no Sufism without Islam and there is no Islam without Sufism.
 Today, however, people want to create a new sort of Sufism, which relates more to commercialized spirituality and New Age.

 Real Sufism is a sort of ‘self-education’.
-The human being is in between being an animal and a human being and in Sufism it is believed that the real reason of our creation is ‘to become human’.
-The context of the Sufi tariqats, the orders of the Sufi's, is therefore to help people you find this necessary education and elevation.
-Yet many people who supposedly talk of Sufism don’t refer this inner work.
-They only say: “oh, we love each other”, “oh, we are so tolerant”, and so on.
-But for me this is a ‘Catholic’ version of Islam.
-Of course ‘love’ is the main topic of tasawuf.* But the love that the Sufis of old generations were talking about is not the same love that those people speak of.
-The love of the Sufis is a love for God that brings us beyond the ego.
+The human being is in between being an animal and a human being, and in Sufism, it is believed that the real reason for our creation is ‘to become human’.
+The context of the Sufi tariqas is, therefore, to help people find this necessary education and elevation.
+Yet, many people who supposedly talk of Sufism don’t refer to this inner work.
+They only say, ‘oh, we love each other’, ‘oh, we are so tolerant’, and so on.
+But for me, this is a ‘Catholic’ version of Islam.
+Of course ‘love’ is the main topic of tasawwuf.
+But the love that the Sufiya of old generations were talking about is not the same love that those people speak of.
+The love of the Sufiya is a love for God that brings us beyond the ego.

 Is your music a way for you ‘to become human’?
 Do you see it as a tool to ‘transcend’ your ‘animal self’?